vrdhoke/webapp/README.md

-4 Run npm test for testing the web application
+4 Run npm test for testing the web application..